OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - ISO/IEC 42001 B.9.3 defines controls for human oversight and decisions regarding autonomy.
 Gap: covers this control partly (human oversight only, not business logic)
   - Not covered further in ISO/IEC standards - probably part of ongoing 27090 work.
 TODO: covered anywhere else?

-- **MINMODELPRIVILEGE** (runtime infosec).
+- **LEASTMODELPRIVILEGE** (runtime infosec).
 Minimize privileges, for example by not connecting a model to an e-mail facility, to prevent it from sending out wrong information to others.

   Links to standards: